Lithium876/WeatherWatch-TechnicalEval/README.md

 ```

 # UPDATES
-There is now a GUI for this application:
+There is now a basic GUI for this application:
 ![alt](img/preview.png)

 This program now supports more than just Kingston and Montego Bay.